DeLonghi Dedica Digital Review

 Our Analysis and Test Results

-While nothing about the Dedica Digital's performance in our tests particularly stands out, if we really split some hairs we will say that it is quite consistent when it comes to dosing.
-In our testing it was able to keep all of its doses within 1 gram of one another, meaning you can rest assured that you are going to get the same amount of coffee every time you tell it to grind a cup's worth.
+While nothing about the performance of the Dedica Digital in our tests particularly stands out, we will say that it is quite consistent when it comes to dosing.
+In our testing, it was able to keep all of its doses within 1 gram of one another, meaning you can rest assured that you are going to get the same amount of coffee every time you tell it to grind a cup's worth.

 We also encountered a significant static problem with this model, enough so that a conspicuous amount of grinds clung to the side of the grind cup with each and every use.
 It's very easy to spill some of those electrically charged grinds when dumping the coffee into your brewing mechanism, and though all that is required for cleanup is a quick wipe with a wet rag, the situation is less than ideal.

-The Delonghi Dedica Digital is priced as a top-shelf grinder, yet it performs well below that level.
-There are many options on the market that can provide much better performance for the price, or similar levels of performance for much less.
+The DeLonghi Dedica Digital is priced as a top-shelf grinder, yet it performs well below that level.
+There are many options on the market that can provide much better performance for the price, or similar levels of performance for less.

 Average performance with an above-average cost makes this a fairly uncompelling option for most consumers.